The Stentor 1500 4/4 violin comes highly recommended by teachers for students and beginners. But is it quality made and reliable?

 Although the Stentor is a fine instrument, we would have to say the Cecilio CVN-300 violin is a better choice because of it’s combination of affordability and quality.

-These aspects are great considerations especially for beginners who are not yet sure if they are in for the long haul, and if they have limited finances when purchasing their own instrument.
+Regardless of which violin your choose, these aspects are great considerations especially for beginners who are not yet sure if they are in for the long haul, and if they have limited finances when purchasing their own instrument.

 About: Instrumental in music manufacture and distribution since 1895